belzebuu/MaCCS-BC/README.md

 ## Usage

-To find the set maximum coverage connected subgraph, ie, a driver pathway:
+To find the maximum coverage connected subgraph, ie, a driver pathway:

 ``` bash
 cd maccs-bc